B. Christiana Birchak, PhD, Dean

 Charlie Finch, PhD, Assistant Dean

 University College (UC) supports learning across multiple disciplines and from a variety of perspectives, thus fostering the versatility and creativity essential to success in the 21st Century.
 It offers two degrees that prepare graduates to adapt to the ever-changing world economy.
 The baccalaureate degrees in Applied Administration and Interdisciplinary Studies both allow students to refine skills, broaden knowledge, and prepare for personal growth, professional advancement, and graduate school.
-Additionally, the College provides innovative programming for undergraduate students during their freshman and sophomore years, including coordinating the First Year Experience and the newly created Second Year Experience.
-Among these academic enhancements are Supplemental Instruction, the Freshman Summer Success Program, Advancement via Individual Determination (AVID), and the Student Transition and Retention (STAR) Program.
+Additionally, the College provides innovative programming for undergraduate students during their freshman and sophomore years, including coordinating the First Year Experience and the recently created Second Year Experience.
+Among these academic enhancements are supplemental instruction, peer mentoring & tutoring, academic coaching, and the Greater Texas Foundation Scholars Program (GTF).
 Interdisciplinary honors programs and faculty development activities to encourage transformative teaching and learning serve the university-wide community.

 Center for Teaching and Learning Excellence